-Sound legal advice is imperative if you have been rejected for a claim against your professional indemnity insurance, writes Commercial Litigation solicitor, Georgia Taylor.
+Sound legal advice is imperative if you have been rejected for a claim against your professional indemnity insurance, writes Commercial Litigation Associate, Georgia Taylor.

 Professionals such as insurance brokers, accountants, financial advisers, building consultants, real estate agents and architects owe their clients a duty to act with reasonable care and skill.
 If you, as a professional, fail to do so, your client has the legal right to claim compensation for financial loss suffered as a result.
 To be faced with such a claim is personally and professionally taxing, even if the claim is without merit.
 Don’t wait until it’s too late – get sound legal advice on your professional indemnity insurance at the outset, and if you have been rejected for a professional negligence claim you need a lawyer’s help every step of the way.

 Rejected for a professional negligence claim?
 The main source of financial protection you call upon is your professional indemnity insurance policy.
 Your indemnity insurance policy should be brokered by an expert in the field of your profession and you should take a close look at what you are covered for.
 Be mindful that while most professionals have compulsory certifications that encapsulate a pro-forma indemnity policy, this is not guaranteed (or likely) to cover other members of your practice or non-professional employees.

 What to do when you have received a professional negligence claim

 If you have notification of a professional indemnity claim take the following steps:

 - Immediately seek legal advice as to your notification requirements under your insurance policy